Nebraska - Sectoral Privacy Overview

 Supervisory authorities and potential penalties

 The NDBF has the authority to require officers of any bank to keep books or accounts of transactions of the bank for accurate and convenient records.
-Any bank that refuses or neglects to open and keep such books or accounts will be subject to a penalty of ten dollars for each day it neglects or fails to do so after receiving written notice from the NDBF.
+Any bank that refuses or neglects to open and keep such books or accounts shall be subject to a penalty of $10 for each day it neglects or fails to do so after receiving written notice from the NDBF.
 The penalty may be collected in the manner prescribed for collection of fees for the examination of such bank (Neb.
 Rev. Stat. §8-107).

 5.1.
 Social Security Numbers

-The use of Social Security Numbers ('SSNs') is regulated under §48-237 of Chapter 48 of the Neb.
-Rev. Stat., which prohibits employers from engaging in the following:
+The use of social security numbers ('SSNs') is regulated under §48-237 of Chapter 48 of the Neb.
+Rev. Stat. which prohibits employers from engaging in the following:

-- publicly posting or displaying more than the last four digits of an employee's SSN, including intentional communications or actions otherwise making the information available to the general public or an employee's co-workers;
+- publicly posting or displaying more than the last four digits of an employee's SSN, including intentional communications or actions otherwise making the information available to the general public or an employee's coworkers;

 - requiring an employee to transmit more than the last four digits of their SSN over the internet unless the connection is secure or the information is encrypted;